How to become a fashion designer without fashion school: is it really possible? Here's how

 Today, however, these core competencies are intertwined with the new challenges of the global market.
 Future designers have to face a reality transformed by technology, artificial intelligence and new environmental and social sensitivities.

-If your dream is become a designeryou have to start with concrete and strategic steps.
-Becoming a designer without experience may seem impossible, but by following these steps you can build a solid foundation for your success
+If your dream is to become a fashion designer, you need to start with concrete, strategic steps.
+Becoming a fashion designer without experience may seem impossible, but by following these steps, you can build a solid foundation.

-Becoming a designer requires practice and testing.
-Don't start with huge collections right away: experiment with a few pieces, test the market, collect feedback.
-This approach will allow you to understand what works before making bigger investments.
+Becoming a fashion designer requires practice and testing.
+Don't start with huge collections right away: experiment with a few pieces, test the market, gather feedback.
+This approach allows you to understand what works before making larger investments.

 The designer between inventor and visionary